Share

 What makes this town special?

-Located in the heart of The Alpilles Regional Natural Park, Saint Rémy de Provence, originally called Glanum, was founded in 500 BC.
+Located in the heart of the Alpilles Regional Natural Park, Saint Rémy de Provence, originally called Glanum, was founded in 500 BC.
 As a Roman city, it was destroyed during barbarian invasions but flourished in the Middle Ages.
 Enclosed by ramparts, the town acquired numerous private mansions during the Renaissance.
 In the 19th century, it became a magnet for artists, the most famous being Vincent Van Gogh, who stayed during 1889-1890 and created a huge 150 paintings inspired by the local light and landscapes.

 When trains first left Paris in the 19th century, they had two stops: Saint Rémy de Provence and Aix en Provence.
 The architecture of the buildings in the main village bears a heavy influence of Parisian design, adding an extra layer of charm and historical significance.